NewValleyChurch/documentation-theme-jekyll/pages/general/get_involved.md

 This site is hosted and generated on GitHub using Jekyll.
 Jekyll is a super-fast static website, meaning the files are generated in advance and don't rely on any bulky databases to respond when you access them.

-## Waffle.io

-Waffle is a visual project management board that takes care of managing issues that are created either through our GitHub Repository directly, or through Waffle.io itself.
-[This is where you can access our project](https://waffle.io/NewValleyChurch/NewValleyChurch.github.io/join) on Waffle.io.

 ## How do we know what's going on where?

 By staying connected.